GNOME/gtk/docs/reference/gtk/coordinates.md

 Event controllers and gestures report positions in the coordinate system of the widget they are attached to.

-But if you are dealing with raw events in the form of [class@Gdk.Event] that have positions associated with them (e.g. the pointer position), such positions are expressed in **_surface coordinates_**, which have their origin at the top left corner of the [class@Gdk.Surface].
+If you are dealing with raw events in the form of [class@Gdk.Event] that have positions associated with them (e.g. the pointer position), such positions are expressed in **_surface coordinates_**, which have their origin at the top left corner of the [class@Gdk.Surface].

 To translate from surface to widget coordinates, you have to apply the offset from the